Sanora-India-Pvt-Ltd/Subject_mastery_backend/API_DOCUMENTATION.md

   - One-time use only (marked as verified after successful verification)

 - **Token Security:**
+  - Access tokens expire in 15 minutes (short-lived for security)
-  - JWT tokens expire in 7 days
+  - Refresh tokens expire in 30 days (long-lived for convenience)
+  - Refresh tokens are stored securely in the database
+  - Refresh tokens are invalidated on logout
   - Verification tokens expire in 20 minutes (allows time to fill signup form)
   - Passwords are hashed using bcrypt
   - Password minimum length: 6 characters